The $K$-Theory of the Sphere with the Antipodal Involution: Introduction

-Beyond the calculation of the abstract algebraic structure of $KO_i(\fS^d)$, we will identify specific unitary classes representing the non-trivial $K$-theory elements for all $i$ in the low-dimensional cases (for $d \leq 4$); and following that we will describe a recipe for unitary elements which represent the key generator classes of $KO_{d+1}(\fS^d)$ in any dimension $d \geq 3$.
-To explain what we mean by this, recall that for a real unital $C \sp *$-algebra $A$, the group $KO_0(A)$ is generated by projection classes $[p]$ where $p \in M_n(A)$.
-By considering $u = 2p-1$ we can instead formulate $KO_0(A)$ in terms of classes of self-conjugate unitaries $[u]$ where $u \in M_n(A)$.
-The group $KO_1(A)$ is generated by unitary classes $[u]$ where $u \in M_n(A)$ (these statement hold in the real case exactly the same as in the complex case).
-For $i \neq 0,1$ in the real case, we tend to work with $KO_i(A)$ abstractly either in terms of suspension, writing $KO_i(A) = KO_0(S^d A)$ (such as in Definition~1.4.4 of \cite{schroderbook}); or in terms of graded Clifford algebras, writing $KO_i(A) = KO_0(A \otimes \mathcal{C}_{i, 0})$ (such as in Corollary 2.5.2 of \cite{schroderbook}).
-However, these abstract approaches, while useful for studying the functorial properties of real $K$-theory and for calculating the algebraic structure of in examples, make it difficult to represent particular elements of $KO_i(A)$ in a concrete and meaningful way.
+For $i \neq 0,1$ in the real case, we often tend to work with $KO_i(A)$ abstractly either in terms of suspension, writing $KO_i(A) = KO_0(S^d A)$ (such as in Definition~1.4.4 of \cite{schroderbook}); or in terms of graded Clifford algebras, writing $KO_i(A) = KO_0(A \otimes \mathcal{C}_{i, 0})$ (such as in Theorem 2.4.10 of \cite{schroderbook}).
+However, these abstract approaches, while useful for studying the functorial properties of real $K$-theory and for calculating the algebraic structure in examples, make it difficult to represent particular elements of $KO_i(A)$ in a concrete and meaningful way.
 The papers \cite{BL} and \cite{Boer2020} develop a framework for describing elements in all of the groups $KO_i(A)$, as well as $KU_i(A)$, in very concrete terms, using unitaries in $M_n(A \otimes \C)$ that satisfy certain symmetries.
 The unitary picture of $KO_i(A)$ from \cite{BL} is summarized in Table~\ref{unitaryTable}, which we describe in more detail now.

 \TT{\rule{0pt}{2.6ex}} \BB{\rule[-1.2ex]{0pt}{0pt}}